 What if you haven’t yet finished your bachelor’s degree?

 The IMA does allow students to sit for the CMA exam before they’ve completed their degree.
-If you’re a student, you just need to be registered for at least 6 credits per semester during the academic year in order to take the CMA exam.
+If you’re a student, you must be registered for at least 6 credits per semester during the academic year to take the CMA exam.
 Then, you need to send confirmation of your degree to the ICMA within 7 years of passing the CMA exam.

-If you do not have a bachelor’s degree, you can meet the education requirement by possessing a professional certification.
+If you do not have a bachelor’s degree, you can meet the education requirement by possessing certain professional certifications.

 The IMA has a list of approved professional certifications.
 The ICMA explains that these certifications either do not require a bachelor’s degree or have alternate paths for meeting their education requirement.